-US player Covington & Burling has attracted some of the giants of American business: Apple, Bank of America and even managing to slam dunk the National Basketball Association.
-Despite being smaller than some other US titans, Covington’s most recent revenue was a respectable $950 million (£747 million) and profit per equity partner $1.5 million (£1.18 million).
+US player Covington & Burling has attracted some of the giants of American business: Apple, Bank of America and even managing to slam dunk the National Basketball Association (NBA).
+Despite being smaller than some other US titans, Covington’s revenue last year crossed the $1 billion mark, sitting at $1.12 billion (£911 million).
+Meanwhile profit per equity partner (PEP) stands at $1.73 million (£1.4 million).

 Having a laser focus on life sciences means dealing with complex regulatory questions so trainees are expected to keep on top of regulatory matters and may find themselves with quite hardcore legal research.
 However, rookies see this work as preferable to the traditional trainee stamping ground of bundling.

 Due to the small trainee intake — up to only eight in each year — juniors get decent levels of responsibility: they might draft witness statements and even deal directly with clients.
 The other plus side to limited numbers means that rookies “are very close and supportive of each other”.
 However, this atmosphere doesn’t appear to apply vertically across the firm: “there can be a bit of a divide between trainees and associates/partners” observes one trainee, “with some clearly looking down at you, while others are lovely.”
 Another interviewee added “most senior lawyers are very approachable […] with some notable exceptions”.

 Training at Covington is similar to other US firms — there is not much structure and more of a ‘learn on the job’ mentality.
 So although there are regular training sessions which trainees are encouraged to attend, there isn’t a rigorous training programme.
 Feedback on your work will vary: “it is very dependent on supervisors — some give great feedback, while others give none until you finish your seat where you find out you’ve been doing one thing incorrectly the whole time.”